-This article describes how to minimize user input when implementing SafeGuard Disk Encryption for Mac or SafeGuard File Encryption for Mac.
+This knowledge base article describes how to minimize user input when implementing SafeGuard Disk Encryption for Mac or SafeGuard File Encryption for Mac.

-You can automate some implementation tasks by using the steps and script examples given here.
-These steps will allow you to install and initially configure a SafeGuard Disk Encryption for Mac and / or SafeGuard File Encryption for Mac client.
+Some implementation tasks can be automated by using the steps and script examples given here.
+These steps will allow you to install and initially configure a SafeGuard Disk Encryption for Mac and/or SafeGuard File Encryption for Mac client.

-In this example we use a SafeGuard Enterprise Server with an SMB network share on which everyone has read permissions.
+In this example, a SafeGuard Enterprise Server with an SMB network share on which everyone has read permissions is used.
 This example shows the format of the UNC path:

-Once you have prepared this share, carry out these steps:
+Once the share has been prepared, carry out these steps:

 Install the required component: The following script will install SafeGuard Disk Encryption for Mac:

 sudo installer -package "smb://SGNSRV1/Install/Sophos SafeGuard DE.pkg" -target /

 Import the required IIS Server SSL certificate into the "System" section of the Mac keychain tool: sudo security add-trusted-cert -d -r trustAsRoot -p ssl -k “/Library/Keychains/System.keychain” "smb://SGNSRV1/Install/SGNSRV1.Testdomain.com.cer"

 sudo security add-trusted-cert -d -r trustAsRoot -p ssl -k “/Library/Keychains/System.keychain” "smb://SGNSRV1/Install/SGNSRV1.Testdomain.com.cer"